vsoch/vsoch.github.io/_posts/2020/2020-03-01-github-search.md

 This means that, for example, whenever there is a change to a checkbox event (meaning a box is checked or unchecked) I can hide all the checkboxes, and then show any of those that have one or more of the selected classes.
+If the user has no boxes checked, this indicates that we should show everything.
 That looks like this:

 ```javascript